Noel Gallagher discusses hypothetical Oasis reunion and what that would involve

 Appearing on the Pub Talk podcast in October last year, Noel said that it would take “a set of extraordinary circumstances” for fans to see Oasis perform together.

 “I don’t like going back over things.
-I always say to people ‘would you go on holiday with your ex missus?’” he said.
+I always say to people, ‘Would you go on holiday with your ex missus?’” he said.

 Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music